Hospice at Home

 What happens next?

-We will review your plan of care every 12 weeks, but we recognise that there are occasions when care needs can increase or alter due to change in circumstances; we aim to respond quickly to any changes and provide extra support as required.
+We review plans of care and support on a regular basis and we recognise that there are occasions when care needs can increase or alter due to change in circumstances; we always aim to respond quickly to any changes and provide extra support as required.

 Who will be looking after me?

-The Hospice at Home team is made up of registered nurses, healthcare assistants and volunteers, supported by the rehabilitation, spiritual care, family support and complementary therapy team.
+The Hospice at Home team is made up of registered nurses, healthcare assistants and volunteers, supported by the rehabilitation, family support and complementary therapy team.

-Your own GP will continue to provide medical care; Hospice at Home nursing staff can seek advice from the Hospice medical team on the patient’s behalf if appropriate.
-The nurses will liaise with other professionals who may be involved in the patient’s care, for example district nurses, Macmillan nurses, and social workers.
+Your own GP will continue to provide medical care; H@H staff can also seek advice from the Hospice medical team on the patient’s behalf, if appropriate.
+The nurses will liaise with other professionals who may be involved in the patient’s care, for example district nurses, community specialist palliative care nurses, palliative care consultants and social workers.

 How do I contact Hospice at Home?